 That’s how it feels to venture to Milford Sound from Queenstown.

-A fiord in the southwest of the South Island of New Zealand, Milford Sound is home to penguins, dolphins and fur seal colonies alike.
+Milford Sound is a fiord in the southwest of the South Island of New Zealand that’s home to penguins, dolphins and fur seal colonies alike.
 From the towering peaks of the Fiordland National Park to the mirror-like lakes, there’s a reason why this spectacular landscape is one of the main tourist attractions in New Zealand.

 If you plan to explore Milford Sound from Queenstown in the near future or at some point in your life, read on for 7 things you should know before travelling there.